truist/reveal.js/thailand.md

 <!-- .slide: data-background="photos/4-elephants/IMG_4852.jpeg" -->
 <!-- .slide: class="bottom-text" -->
 And bathing them!
-(Yes, we were in there with them.
-No, you don't want a picture! 😉)
+(Yes, we were in there with them!)

 ---